memudualimatou/CAB-INVESTMENT-EDA/README.md

 * [Cab_Investment_Recommendations.docx](https://github.com/memudualimatou/CAB-INVESTMENT-EDA/blob/main/SubmissionWeek2/Cab_Investment_Recommendations.docx) - this file is the summarization of all hypothesis derives from the insights

-* [CabInvestment.pptx](https://github.com/memudualimatou/CAB-INVESTMENT-EDA/tree/main/SubmissionWeek3) - this is the model built to extract insights from the 4 differents dataset used to form a gloabal datset called "Global_cab_data"
+* [CabInvestment.pptx](https://github.com/memudualimatou/CAB-INVESTMENT-EDA/tree/main/SubmissionWeek3) - this file is the powerpoint presentation that can be used to vusially present the result of the insight extraction to an organization.